 Due to the diverse range of students' academic backgrounds and the increasingly interdisciplinary nature of modern research, your supervisor might advise you to attend courses other than those listed; either others given within the Department (eg the first year Crystallography course) or from outside.
-The Researcher Training Information (RTI) site https://weblearn.ox.ac.uk/portal/hierarchy/grad provides a searchable listing of all postgraduate courses that are being given within the Mathematical, Physical and Life Sciences Division.
-This Researcher Training Information site is a WebLearn resource created for all research students, postdoctoral researchers and their supervisors at Oxford.
-It provides quick links to a wide range of research, academic and transferable careers skills training offered throughout the University.
+Listings of all lecture courses that are being given within the Mathematical, Physical and Life Sciences Division can be found via each department's website.
+Links to these websites can be found at MPLS Department Websites.

 If you wish to offer a course from another department as one of your two assessed courses, then you should first discuss with your supervisor whether this is appropriate and then request approval from the Director of Graduate Studies (DGS).
-Once approval is given, you can book a place on the course via the RTI Weblearn interface.
+Once approval is given, you can book a place on the course with the host department or course lecturer as appropriate.
 Provided your performance on the course can be properly assessed the DGS will be sympathetic to your request because the Department's policy is to make graduate provision responsive to the needs of the individual student.
-Please do not use the RTI booking system for Materials courses.